 Carrowmore is traversed by the road from Seafield to Sligo.
-To the north, and adjacent to Carrowmore, lies the Townland of Tobernaveen, and beyond it to the N.W., on the other side of the road from Rathcarrick to Sligo, that of Barnasrahy.
-To the S. of Carrowmore are the Townlands of Graigue on the W., and Cloverhill on the E. In each of these neighbouring lands some examples of the series called the "Carrowmore group" occur.
+To the north, and adjacent to Carrowmore, lies the Townland of Tobernaveen, and beyond it to the northwest, on the other side of the road from Rathcarrick to Sligo, that of Barnasrahy.
+To the South of Carrowmore are the Townlands of Graigue on the west, and Cloverhill on the east.
+In each of these neighbouring lands some examples of the series called the "Carrowmore group" occur.

-"There can be little doubt," says Col. Wood-Martin, "that the following account of the excavation of a 'tomb' by Mr. R. C. Walker, given by Sir William Wilde, relates to one of the Carrowmore series."
+"There can be little doubt," says Colonel Wood-Martin, "that the following account of the excavation of a 'tomb' by Mr. R. C. Walker, given by Sir William Wilde, relates to one of the Carrowmore series."

-One of the stones which formed the side of this cist was 16 feet in length, and about 6 feet in breadth.
-In it were found six different human interments, which occupied the E. and W. ends, the centre part being unoccupied.
-The bones were not contained in urns, but were collected together in small heaps that rested upon the freestone-flag, which invariably formed the bottom or floor of the inner tomb.
+One of the stones which formed the side of this cist was 16 feet in length, and about six feet in breadth.
+In it were found six different human interments, which occupied the east and west ends, the centre part being unoccupied.
+The bones were not contained in urns, but were collected together in small heaps that rested upon the free stone-flag, which invariably formed the bottom or floor of the inner tomb.

 Large bones, those of arms, legs, and thighs, covered the half-calcined remains of smaller bones, and the skull surmounted the little pyramids thus formed.
 Round the margin of each heap was collected a quantity of bones of birds, and of some of the lower mammalia, together with a number of small shells, principally of the land Helix.
 Each of these six interments was kept distinct, and surrounded by small freestone flags.
-No weapon or ornament of any kind was discovered in the tomb."
+No weapon or ornament of any kind was discovered in the tomb.

 Beauties of the Boyne and Blackwater, Sir William Wilde.